 Consumers typically do the work themselves of choosing the brand of outdoor wood furnace they want.
 A good contractor will then install the unit and dig a trench from the unit to the home or structure, and will also provide names of qualified plumbers to do the underground plumbing work that leads to the house hookup.

-While it's typical for an OWB to heat a home that's already been plumbed, Ray Given also says it's also possible, in homes with woodstove heat in the basement, to remove the interior stove and install a water-to-air heat exchange with a fan that kicks in when changes in temperature are needed.
+While it's typical for an OWB to heat a home that's already been plumbed, Given also says it's possible, in homes with woodstove heat in the basement, to remove the interior stove and install a water-to-air heat exchange with a fan that kicks in when changes in temperature are needed.
 That unit represents a cost separate from the OWB itself.

 Individual outdoor wood furnaces and boilers retail for prices ranging from about $2,000 to nearly $10,000, with the bulk of prices clustered around $3,500 - $6,000.

 The higher priced units are designed to heat multiple structures such as a home, a barn, and a garage, and possibly more.
-Bradley adds that most systems pay themselves off in two to five years.
+Given adds that most systems pay themselves off in two to five years.

 Price Variations Depending on the Type of Wood